silverband/jenkins-code/README.md

 # jenkins-code
-A repository where sources and examples for our infrastructure
+A repository with sources and examples for our infrastructure